Every year, Limmud participants old and new come together for an enriching Shabbat to kick off Festival.

 That all sounds great, but I still have questions!
 Who do I get in touch with?

-If you have any questions about Shabbat or Chanukah at Festival, please click here to contact our Limmud Office.
+If you have any questions about Shabbat at Festival, please click here to contact our Limmud Office.